 - Submit grant proposals.

-- Monitor grant activity, assure grant compliance, and track submission of reports to funders during the post-award process.
+- Monitor grant activity, facilitate grant compliance, and track submission of reports to funders during the post-award process.

 - Maintain an on-line grants catalog/library for campus-wide information needs.